dynamsoft-docs/document-normalizer-docs-js/programming/javascript/user-guide/index.md

       const originalImage = result.items.filter((item) => item.type === 1);
       originalImageData = originalImage.length && originalImage[0].imageData;
       if (originalImageData) {
-        /** If "Normalize Automatically" is checked, the library uses the document boundaries found in consecutive
-         * image frames to decide whether conditions are suitable for automatic normalization.
-         */
         if (result.items.length <= 1) {
           frameCount = 0;
           return;
         }
         frameCount++;
         /**
-         * In our case, we determine a good condition for "automatic normalization" to be
+         * In our case, we define a good condition for "ready for normalization" as
-         * "getting document boundary detected for 30 consecutive frames".
+         * "getting the document boundary detected for 30 consecutive frames".
          *
-         * NOTE that this condition will not be valid should you add a CapturedResultFilter
+         * NOTE that this condition is not valid if you add a CapturedResultFilter
          * with ResultDeduplication enabled.
          */
         if (frameCount === 30) {